Geonovum/ogc-api-testbed/README.md

 ### Step 2 - Bootstrap the server/VM
 "Bootstrap" here implies the complete provisioning of a remote server/VM that runs the operational service stack.
-This is a one-time manual action.
+This is a one-time manual action, but can be executed at any time as Ansible actions are idempotent.
+By its nature, Ansible tasks will only change the system if there is something to do.

 Startpoint is a fresh Ubuntu-server or VM with root access via SSH-keys (no passwords).
 The Ansible playbook [bootstrap.yml](ansible/bootstrap.yml) installs the neccessary software, and hardens